Contracting and Competitive Bidding

 State statutes allow many agencies to follow less stringent competitive requirements for projects below a certain threshold by selecting businesses from a small works roster or a vendor list.
 (Agencies are only eligible if their statutes specifically authorize the use of a roster and/or vendor list.)

-For public works, eligible agencies can use the small public works roster process for projects below $350,000 (or $300,000 for port districts and irrigation districts).
+For public works, eligible agencies can use the small public works roster process for projects below $350,000.

 For purchases, eligible agencies may use a vendor list up to a certain amount, with the maximum dollar limit depending on the agency’s statutes.